improper_style cvff command

 You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the -suffix command-line switch when you invoke LAMMPS, or you can use the suffix command in your input script.

 This improper style can only be used if LAMMPS was built with the MOLECULE package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.